Crypto69/MotiVate/README.md

 # MotiVate - macOS Motivational Widget

+A few years ago I suffered a tragic accident T=that left me paralysed from the shoulders down.
+There is so much about having a spinal-cord injury that most people most people (god willing) never know about.

+I developed this To display uplifting and motivating messages to help those suffering Chronic pain And mental anguish associated to this kind of injury.

-A macOS widget that displays daily motivational images fetched from Supabase, providing inspiration right on your desktop.
+The application is a macOS widget that displays daily motivational images fetched from Supabase, providing inspiration right on your desktop.

 ## Features